-A. Because hereditary pancreatitis is a chronic disease, patients may experience symptoms for several months or years.
+A. Because hereditary pancreatitis is a chronic, progressive disease, patients may experience symptoms for several months or years.
 There is no cure.
 Yet it's important to know that if you have hereditary pancreatitis, there is a lot you and doctor can do to improve how you feel.
-Be sure to stop drinking alcohol and follow your physician's instructions for a diet that can alleviate some symptoms.
+Be sure to follow your physician's instructions for a diet that can alleviate some symptoms.
 Take your medications as prescribed to help reduce pain and encourage healing of the pancreas.

-Hereditary pancreatitis and mutations to the PRSSI gene have been linked to an increased risk for pancreatic cancer.
-Therefore, it's important to talk with your physician about this risk and any screening measures for you or your family that may be appropriate to check for signs of pancreatic cancer. »Learn more about pancreatic cancer screening
+Hereditary pancreatitis has been linked to an increased risk for pancreatic cancer.
+Therefore, it's important to talk with your physician about this risk and any screening measures for you or your family that may be appropriate to check for signs of pancreatic cancer. »Learn more about early detection of pancreatic cancer

 Back to Top